wagnerse/chormerge/README.md

 # chormerge
-A repository was moved to https://github.com/wagnerse/process-consolidation
+The repository was moved to https://github.com/wagnerse/process-consolidation